dougbutner/web-4/README.md

 ## Defining Web 4
 Web 4 introduces **four modular components** for **provably democratic systems** built on top of web 3's open-source decentralized networks.

-There are 4 conceptual underpinnings (modules) of web 4
+There are four conceptual underpinnings (modules) of web 4

  1. **Time-issued cryptocurrency**
-	 Individuals may receive "Time Tokens" at given intervals
+	 Individuals may receive "Time Tokens" at given intervals, but never more frequently, and can't hold another's time tokens.
  2. **Proof of Individuality**
-	 Biometric Secrets, Social Verification, more
+	 Biometric Secrets, Social Verification, Proof of  more
  3. **Pseudonymity and Information Entropy** Information degradation over time, pseudo accounts in sensitive systems
  4. **Harmonic GeoSocial Systems**